nicolerg/motrpac-atac-seq-pipeline/README.md

 Use the pipeline post-processing wrapper scripts to organize pipeline outputs, generate the QC report and  the final consensus peak by count matrix.

 ### 6.1.
-Pipeline post-processing wrappers
+Generate consensus merged peak * count matrix for all tissues combined

-Below wrappers can be used to generate the consensus peak*counts matrix for all tissues combined together
+Below post-processing wrappers can be used to perform post-processing of the atac-seq pipeline outputs starting from data organization to generating the consensus peak*counts matrix for all tissues combined together in the animal and human study respectively.
+The purpose of generating consensus peak * counts matrix across all tissues together is to be able to have the same consesus merged peaks for comparison across all tissues.
+There will be peaks in the consensus peak matrix which are tissue specific and therefore have zero counts in other tissues but non-zero in the tissue in which the gene is expressed.

 * [atac-post-process-wrapper.sh](src/atac-post-process-pass-wrapper.sh): wrapper script to generate QC report and final count matrix for PASS animal studies
 * [atac-seq-human-wrapper.sh](src/atac-post-porcess-human-wrapper.sh): wrapper script to generate QC report and final count matrix for human study